 My name is Mary Beth O’Quinn and I am here with my colleague Jay Mukherjee.
 We are part of the ITI Division at the Montgomery County MD Planning Department, the Is-GIS Section and the ArcGIS Urban Group.
 I am an architect and urban planner and Jay is our principal GIS Specialist.

 Today we will be showing you Imagining and Imaging New Workflows for our regulatory review and master plan work here at the Planning Department.

+Jay and I have presented our work using Urban for our regulatory review and master plan work here at the Planning Department before, but we wanted to expand on the progress we have made since our last time with you NEXT SLIDE

 SLIDE #2 MB

-This slide shows the process for 1.
+This slide shows our existing workflow process for 1.
 Finding a Project and 2.
 Sharing Project Info by Geography or Development Type

 As you can imagine, there is an enormous amount of detailed information that is catalogued and available for a given project which you will see on the next slide: